Pat Buttram, the voice behind many Disney animated characters - including

 Freedomland U.S.A., a themed amusement park in New York City, opens its doors.
 Built in the shape of the United States, the 205-acre park's main theme is American history.
 It is conceived by Cornelius Vanderbilt Wood, a young Texan, who had previously worked in the planning, construction and management of Disneyland.
 This same evening, TV's The Ed Sullivan Show presents a promotional tour of the park and refers to it as Disneyland's equal on the East Coast.
 (The park will only remain in business for 4 years.)

 After 5 seasons on television, The Twilight Zone airs its last

 episode,"The Bewitchin' Pool."
 Rod Serling's popular series will

 later be the inspiration for Disney's The Twilight Zone Tower of Terror attraction!

 Actor Sean Marshall, better known as Pete in Disney's 1977 Pete's Dragon, is born in Canoga Park, California.
 He was the first person to play Pete for Disneyland's Main Street Electrical Parade!

-episode "One for the Angels".
+Zone in the episode "One for the Angels".
 Serling, a longtime admirer, wrote the episode especially for him!)

 A bronze statue of Walt Disney and Mickey Mouse, called the Partners Statue, is